BMO Financial Group Indigenous Leader of Tomorrow Scholarships

 These scholarships are designed to recognize and support exceptional Indigenous high school graduates who demonstrate outstanding leadership potential and academic giftedness.

-Applications for 2020 are now closed.
-However, several other awards are still available.
 Visit our Financial Aid and Awards page to learn about additional opportunities.

 The University of Manitoba is a place where you can define who you really are.
 We don't just embrace big dreamers, we encourage them.
 We recognize the potential of our prospective students and have developed a program to promote strong Indigenous leaders within the university community.
 The BMO Financial Group Indigenous Leader of Tomorrow scholarship program highlights exceptional Indigenous high school graduates who combine outstanding leadership potential with academic giftedness.
 Each scholarship is valued at $16,000, allocated over four years of study.